-Scroll down for my Oatmeal with pineapple, raisins and walnuts recipe at the end of this post.
+Enjoy my Oatmeal with pineapple, raisins, and walnuts recipe below.
 It’s yummy!.

 - 1 cup water

 - 1 Tbsp golden raisins

 - 1/4 cup of non-fat Greek Yogurt

 - Bring water and salt to a soft boil in a small saucepan

 - Simmer on very low for 10 minutes.

 - Add the pineapple and golden raisins.

 - Continue to simmer on very low for 10 more minutes.